kubesphere/website/content/en/docs/faq/access-control/cannot-login.md

 Weight: 16440
 ---

 KubeSphere automatically creates a default account (`admin/P@88w0rd`) when it is installed.
-An account cannot be used for login until the status reaches `Active`.
+An account cannot be used for login if the status is not **Active** or you use an incorrect password.

 Here are some of the frequently asked questions about account login failure.